Calbabreaker/validation-chain/README.md

 ### Documentation

 The documentation is in the source code written in jsdoc (with typescript).
-IDE's like vscode will be able to show this while developing.
+IDE's like vscode will be able to show it while developing.
-There might be plans to convert it into markdown in the future.
+There might be plans to convert it into markdown or html in the future.

 ## Development